ColbyBurkett/IFR2398-Backup-Restore/README.md

 - LOG Adjustments

 Remaining work:

->Calibrate using one of many possible methods
+- Calibrate using one of many possible methods
->With the backup/restore process working, and leveraging the Service Manual calibration steps as clues, it should be a fairly trivial task to get the calibration process done
->My only issue is this: I've run out of working analyzers to test the cal process with!!
+- With the backup/restore process working, and leveraging the Service Manual calibration steps as clues, it should be a fairly trivial task to get the calibration process done.
+My only issue is this: I've run out of working analyzers to test the cal process with!!
 If I can get a good, working unit, I'll resume work
->FM Sweep Gain dump/set (easy to do manually, though)
+- FM Sweep Gain dump/set (easy to do manually, though)
->Coarse Sweep GainS/GainF dump/set (easy to do manually, though)
+- Coarse Sweep GainS/GainF dump/set (easy to do manually, though)
->YIG Slope dump/set (easy to do manually, though)
+- YIG Slope dump/set (easy to do manually, though)
->YIG Offset dump/set (easy to do manually, though)
+- YIG Offset dump/set (easy to do manually, though)
->Tracking Generator calibration dump/restore
+- Tracking Generator calibration dump/restore

 To use:
 - Install your KeySight I/O libraries.
 I have tested with 18.1.x